anthonyrobinsonjr/Udacity-Porfolio/README.md

-The html file for the project may be viewed at https://github.com/anthonyrobinsonjr/Udacity-Porfolio/blob/master/index.html The css file may be viewed at https://github.com/anthonyrobinsonjr/Udacity-Porfolio/blob/master/style.css
+The html file for the project may be viewed at https://github.com/anthonyrobinsonjr/Udacity-Porfolio/blob/master/index.html The css file may be viewed at https://github.com/anthonyrobinsonjr/Udacity-Porfolio/blob/master/style.css JS and Image files can be downloaded at their respective pages.

 Copyright and License